olifre/alienfx/README.md

 |Area51          |     187c:0511|

-If your USB device is not listed, please output the result of the 'lsusb -v' (run it as root) and mail it to <simon@tibble.net> and I will do my best to work with you by email to get the program working on your equipment.
+If your USB device is not listed, please output the result of the 'lsusb -v' (run it as root) and create an issue here.
+I will do my best to work with you to get the program working on your equipment.

 I have built this on 64-bit hardware, though I include a 32-bit binary for completeness - and this is untested!
 64-bit is known working.